fhardm/igm/igm/modules/process/debris_cover/debris_cover.md

 When a particle has a relative position within the ice column `particle_r` of 1, it is detected as surface debris.
 The assigned debris volumes `particle_w` of all particles within a pixel are summed up and distributed across the pixel as a debris thickness `debthick`.

 Similarly, depth-averaged englacial debris concentration is saved to the variable `debcon`.
+Vertically resolved debris concentration is saved to `debcon_vert`.
+The amount of vertical layers is given by the vertical ice flow layers `iflo_Nz`.

+Debris flux - defined as the volume of debris moving along the glacier per meter per year - is saved to the variable `debflux`.

 Surface mass balance (SMB) is then adjusted according to debris thickness `debthick`.
 Currently, the module uses a simple Oestrem curve approach, where